Does My Child Have Autism?

-While there are similar/shared symptoms between people with autism, some higher functioning individuals have fewer problems with speaking and are often of average, or above average, intelligence.
-Individuals who exhibit higher functioning (previously known as Aspergers) sometimes have learning problems and/or struggle to relate to others.
+About half of parents of children with autism spectrum disorder notice their child’s unusual behaviours by age 18 months, and about four-fifths notice by age 24 months.
+Postponing treatment may affect the long-term outcome.
+While there are similar or shared symptoms between people with autism, some higher functioning individuals have fewer problems with speaking and are often of average, or above average, intelligence.
+Individuals who exhibit higher functioning autism (previously known as Aspergers) sometimes have learning problems and or struggle to relate to others.

 Diagnosing Autism Spectrum Disorder

-Autism Assessment at Toronto Psychological Services
+Autism Assessments at Toronto Psychological

 Services & Research Centre Toronto Psychological Services & Research Centre completes ASD Assessments for children, adolescents, and adults aged 2+ years of age.
 Early identification, diagnosis and intervention provide the best opportunity to reduce the impact of autism on a child’s life.
 That is, the child has a greater chance of learning to function independently as an adult.
 Completing the assessment later in life has the added benefit of providing the client and their family.